University of Toronto Scarborough: Graduate programs

 Four graduate programs are based on the campus.
 The Department of Physical & Environmental Sciences offers masters and doctoral degrees in environmental science.
 The Department of Psychology offers a combined MA and PhD program in clinical psychology.
 The most recent graduate program offered through the Department of Management is the Masters of Accounting and Finance, which provides accreditation pathways for both the CPA and CFA designations.

 Research

-The University of Toronto Scarborough (UTSC) hosts a diverse and growing research body, spanning life sciences, natural sciences, health, community engagement, sustainability, and innovation.
+Research at the University of Toronto Scarborough encompasses disciplines within the life sciences, natural sciences, and health sectors, alongside initiatives centered on community engagement and environmental sustainability.